Michigan Porch

 The barn next door has had its own second life.
 Built long ago to store and pack fresh apples, it was rebuilt in the early 2000s when Mike Beck — the fifth generation on the land — looked at all that fresh-pressed juice and saw something his elders hadn’t.
 He started fermenting it.
 With a federal grant for turning farm crops into finished products, he launched a hard cider operation in that old packing barn, making him the first generation of the family in the booze business even as he’s the fifth working the orchard.

-So the place is really three things stacked on one farm: a sweet-cider mill named after a barn-raising wisecrack, an orchard a single family has held for over a century, and one of Michigan’s pioneer hard-cider makers.
+So the place is really three things stacked on one farm: a sweet-cider mill named after the question every helper kept asking John, an orchard a single family has held for over a century, and one of Michigan’s pioneer hard-cider makers.
 Come October, the parking lot off 127 fills with people who think they’re just here for a doughnut.

 Sources